IMGIITRoorkee/pr-mod/README.md

 ## Roadmap

-Make PR-Mod available for non docker based reposiotries.
+* Make PR-Mod available for non docker based reposiotries.

+* Add user authentication on server to provide only allowed users to utilize pr-mod server's resources.

 ## Authors and acknowledgment